Azincourt Energy (CVE:AAZ) Stock Price Down 25% – Should You Sell?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) was down 25% during trading on Monday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 311,612 shares were traded during trading, a decline of 54% from the average daily volume of 672,012 shares.
+(CVE:AAZ – Get Free Report)’s stock price was down 25% on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 311,612 shares traded hands during mid-day trading, a decline of 54% from the average daily volume of 672,012 shares.
 The stock had previously closed at C$0.02.

 About Azincourt Energy